Tips for Storing Antique Furniture

 Are your items prepped for self-storage insurance?

 Cleaning your items before storing them for the long-term is a must.
-This gives you an opportunity to ensure there is no mould or wood-burrowing insects on/in your furniture.
+This gives you an opportunity to ensure there is no mold or wood-burrowing insects on/in your furniture.
 Leaving them there for long periods risk the potential for damage.

 Cleaning them also prepares your items for photos.
 We suggest taking pictures of your furniture, noting any damages for your records.